-Following his return from Europe, the architect returned to Winnipeg.
-Amongst his first projects was, in 1919, to complete the design and construction of the Lt.
+Following his return from Europe, the architect came back to Winnipeg.
+Amongst his first post-war projects was, in 1919, to complete the design and construction of the Lt.
 Col. R.M.
-Thomson Residence which had begun before the onset of war.
-For some time after this effort Chivers resumed his own architectural office until, in the mid-twenties Chivers once again joined with Northwood, with whom he had been associated in the century’s first decade.
+Thomson Residence, which he had begun before the onset of war.
+For some time after, Chivers resumed his own architectural office until, in the mid-1920s, Chivers once again joined Northwood, with whom he had been associated in the century’s first decade.
 This partnership was eminently successful and was connected to a great number of the city’s most iconic and prominent buildings.
 One of the many renowned structures which the new practice created was the iconic, Tudor, Assiniboine Park Pavilion – a three-storey block topped by a soaring tower.

 Northwood and Chivers continued as a practice into the period following the Second World War.
 This period saw a number of figures who would later have a large impact on the city’s architectural history come through the firm’s offices, including Lawrence Green and R. E. Moore.
 Throughout this time the original partners bowed out, with Chiver’s son John Chivers taking control of the firm, alongside new partner John Casey; the firm ended in the late 1950s.

 Beyond his design practice, Chivers was invested in the field of architecture intellectually and on an association level.
 He wrote often on issues in the field, for such publications as the Royal Architectural Institute of Canada Journal.
-Like his partner, Chivers was nominated as president of the Manitoba Association of Architects, serving twice – in 1928 and in 1940.
-Chivers passed away in Winnipeg on 9 August 1969.
+Like his partner, Chivers was nominated president of the Manitoba Association of Architects, serving twice – in 1928 and in 1940.
+Chivers passed away in Winnipeg on August 9, 1969.